sopra-fs24-group-18/server/contributions.md

 **Description**

-Designed the user interface for login page, implemented client-side validation for username and password inputs and login success/failed scenarios
+Designed the user interface for login page
+Implemented client-side validation for username and password inputs and login success/failed scenarios

 **Plan for this week**

-profile management interface
+Profile management page